Fly Air41 Airways: Former fleet

-Two A320s (9A‑IRM, 9A‑SHO) are regularly deployed on Condor wet‑lease operations.
+Two A320s (9A‑IRM, 9A‑SHO) were regularly deployed on Condor wet‑lease operations.

 Certifications

 The airline received IOSA (IATA Operational Safety Audit) certification in 2024.

 Operations for Condor

 Fly Air41 Airways began operating on behalf of Condor in the summer of 2023 under an ACMI (Aircraft, Crew, Maintenance, and Insurance) wet-lease agreement deploying two Airbus A320-200 aircraft to support Condor’s leisure network from Düsseldorf Airport.
 The cooperation continued into the 2024 and 2025, with Fly Air41 deploying two additional Airbus A319-100 from Frankfurt Airport in summer season 2025.

-The aircraft, 9A‑IRM and 9A‑SHO, are painted in Condor’s branding style and follow Condor’s customer service and onboard product standards.
-The aircraft are crewed and maintained by Fly Air41 but operate under Condor’s flight numbers and booking system, ensuring a seamless experience for Condor passengers.
+The aircraft, 9A‑IRM and 9A‑SHO, are painted in Condor’s branding style.
+The aircraft are crewed and maintained by Fly Air41 but operate under Condor’s flight numbers and booking system.

 During the summer 2025 season (1 May to 25 October), Fly Air41 operates flights from Düsseldorf Airport and Frankfurt Airport to the following destinations on behalf of Condor: